Invariance Learning in Deep Neural Networks with Differentiable Laplace Approximations: Additional Results and Experiments

 \subsection{Bayesian Model Selection}

-Bayesian inference is a helpful guide for developing inference procedures, as it prescribes how unknowns should be determined from data.
-A Bayesian inference suggests considering the posterior over all unknowns \citep{mackay2003information}, weights $\param$ and hyperparameters $\hypothesis$:

-We observe that the joint posterior decomposes into separate weight and hyperparameter posteriors.
-We also note that when computing the posterior over the weights for a specific value of hyperparameters $p(\param|\data,\hypothesis)$, we compute the $p(\data|\hypothesis)$, which acts as the likelihood for the posterior over the hyperparameters $p(\hypothesis|\data)$.

-Since computing posteriors is often hard, Bayesian model selection proposes a simplified procedure that only computes the posterior over the weights $p(\param|\data,\hypothesis)$.
-To find the hyperparameters $\hypothesis$, $p(\hypothesis)$ is assumed to be relatively uniform, and the full posterior is replaced by a point estimate:

-which maximises the \emph{marginal likelihood} $p(\data|\hypothesis)$ that is computed as part of the weight posterior $p(\param|\data,\hypothesis)$.
-This procedure is known as type II maximum likelihood (ML-II) to distinguish it from maximising the usual likelihood $p(\data|\param,\hypothesis)$ that also depends on the parameters (ML-I).
+Bayesian inference prescribes how unknowns, such as invariance parameters, should be determined from data.
+To infer hyperparameters $\hypothesis$ from data, we are interested in the their posterior, $p(\hypothesis \given \data)\propto p(\data \given \hypothesis) p(\hypothesis)$~\citep{mackay2003information}.
+Because this posterior is intractable, type II maximum likelihood (ML-II) is often used instead, which obtains a point estimate $\hypothesis^\ast$ for the optimal hyperparameters according to the \emph{marginal likelihood} $p(\data \given \hypothesis)$, which requires integration over the model parameters.

-ML-II is routinely used in Gaussian processes \citep[\S 5.2]{rasmussen2006gaussian}, and trades off model simplicity with the goodness-of-fit \citep{rasmussen2001occam}.
+ML-II is routinely used in Gaussian processes \citep[\S~5.2]{rasmussen2006gaussian} and trades off model simplicity with data fit \citep{rasmussen2001occam}.
 There are also strong relations to quantities from other statistical frameworks, like cross-validation \citep{fong2020marginal}, Minimum Description Length \citep{grunwald2007minimum}, and generalisation error bounds \citep{germain2016pac}. \Citet{van2018learning} showed its usefulness for selecting invariances, and elaborated on the mechanism by which it works.
-The main advantage of the marginal likelihood, is that it can be computed from the training data alone and optimised with gradients.
+The main advantage of the marginal likelihood,

+is that it can be computed from the training data alone and optimised with gradients.
+In our work, the integration is over the neural network parameters and requires particularly scalable approximations.